Jean-Paul Favre de Thierrens: List of aerial victories

-World II
+World War II

 Favre de Thierrens would return to service, rising to lieutenant colonel during World War II.
 He would join the Vichy regime's prisoner of war aid society, the Rassemblement national prisonniers de guerre, as a mole on behalf of the French Resistance; he was involved in the escape of General Henri Giraud.

 He was the immediate superior of François Mitterrand.
 Later, on 12 September 1994, François Mitterrand in a television interview about his Vichyst past, talked about Favre de Thierrens as a colourful character.

 When the zone libre or free zone was invaded, he hide in his house at Ledenon, Gard the archives of the French secret services.

 His services would earn him a promotion to Commander in the Legion d'honneur, the award being made on 2 November 1945.

-After World II
+After World War II

 After World War II, he moved back to his estate at Saint-Bonnet-du-Gard.

 In 1953, at the age of 59 years, Favre de Thierrens started to paint and became a fine artist noted for figure studies.

 His first exhibition took place in 1955, followed by others in Switzerland and the US.

 He mainly painted women but not also his estate and the countryside of Provence.

 In 1971, as he became blinded, he stopped painting.

 Jean-Paul Jacques Favre de Thierrens died on 17 October 1973 in Paris.
 He is buried in Nîmes.